Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 ### Adding Background Music
-It is widely known that music plays an important part in setting the tone and pace of a movie.
+Music plays an important part in setting the pace and emotional tone of a movie.

-And it's just as important in game apps.
+In game apps, background music servers a similar purpose.

-Adding background music to your game is easy.
+And adding background music to your game is easy.

 But there are important considerations you should be aware of.

 Here are a few key points to consider when adding background music: